noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 **This should be bold, as should this** and this.

-The inner call to `printBold` resets the bold styling when it finishes, which means the surrounding call to `printBold` does not have effect on latter statements.
+The inner call to `printBold` resets the bold styling when it finishes, which means the surrounding call to `printBold` does not have effect on later statements.

 The issue with ergonomics is that this code is tedious and error-prone to write.
-We have to pepper calls to `run` everywhere, and even in these small examples I found myself making mistakes.
+We have to pepper calls to `run` in just the right places, and even in these small examples I found myself making mistakes.
 This is actually another failing of composition, because we don't have methods to combine together programs.
 For example, we don't have methods to say that the program above is the sequential composition of three sub-programs.

 We can solve the first problem by keeping track of the state of the terminal.
 If `printBold` is called within a state that is already printing bold it should do nothing.
 This means the type of programs changes from `() => A` to `Terminal => A`, where `Terminal` holds the current state of the terminal.